H3llKa1ser/SOC-Assistant-Guide/Methodology/Artificial Intelligence/Supply Chain.md

 | **SPDX**      | Linux Foundation | Strong licence compliance focus; ISO standard (ISO/IEC 5962:2021)                          |
 | **CycloneDX** | OWASP            | Security-focused; includes vulnerability data; lightweight                                 |

+Licensing is itself a supply chain risk.
+AI projects pull in models, datasets, and frameworks under diverse licences.
+A model trained on restrictively-licensed data may impose obligations on your application, and a copyleft dependency can force you to open-source your entire project simply because one library you pulled in requires it.
+SBOMs make this manageable by mapping every component to its licence terms, so automated tools can flag incompatibilities before deployment.

+## 2) Generate an SBOM

+Use Syft to generate an SBOM in CycloneDX format.

+    syft /opt/supply-chain/project/ --exclude './venv/**' -o cyclonedx-json > /tmp/sbom.json

+Review what Syft identified

+    syft /opt/supply-chain/project/ --exclude './venv/**' -o table

+Explore the full JSON structure of the SBOM

+    cat /tmp/sbom.json | python3 -m json.tool | less